-I have worked in several public schools here teaching English and I currently work in a public mental health facility for adults.
+I have worked in several public schools here teaching English and also had the opportunity to work in a public mental health facility for adults.
 I have found in my experience that these facilities had a very rigid hierarchy.
 Even in the private school with the boy that I worked with, I observed this type of hierarchy as well.
 The rules are quite indoctrinated.
 I observed that the way in which the students were educated and the mental patients “controlled” was very systemized.
-As in many countries this is the way for big institutions that serve many people.
-But what I find here is that there is not any encouragement to “think outside the box”.
+As in many countries this is the way for big institutions that serve many people but what I find here is that there is not any encouragement to “think outside the box”.
 For example, in the schools that I taught English there were very young kids learning from books rather than making art or singing songs.
-In the private school they were looking to expel the boy with behavioral problems as a solution (and he was only 4 years old!!)
-In the hospital everything is done in groups I am the only person conducting a regularly scheduled activity that is one on one.
+In the private school they were looking to expel the boy with behavioral problems as a solution (and he was only 4 years old).
+In the hospital everything was done in groups.
+I was the only person conducting a regularly scheduled activity that is one on one.
 They are only provided with pharmaceutical treatment and don’t have access to any kind of talk therapy.